protontypes/open-sustainable-technology/README.md

 - [EV Footprint](https://github.com/Traace-co/ev-footprint) - A simulation of the true impact on climate and CO2 emissions of an electric car vs a traditional gasoline car.
 - [Mobility](https://github.com/mobility-team/mobility) - An open-source solution to compute the carbon emissions due to the mobility of a local population.
 - [SpiceEV](https://github.com/rl-institut/spice_ev) - Simulation Program for Individual Charging Events of Electric Vehicles.
+- [EV Fleet Simulator](https://gitlab.com/eputs/ev-fleet-sim) - Predict the energy usage of a fleet of electric vehicles.

 ### Production and Industry